majestic53/nescc/readme.md

 A NES emulator, written in C++

 __NOTE__: This project is a work-in-progress.
 At the moment, I only plan to support mapper #0.
-So expect rom support is limited.
+So expect rom support to be limited.

 Table of Contents
 =================